CurveDocs/curve-resources/docs/en/glossary-branding/glossary.md

 ## **Metamask**

-Metamask is an Ethereum wallet that allows you to interact with Curve and other dapps.
+Metamask is an Ethereum wallet that allows you to interact with Curve and other DApps.
 You can also use it with Ledger and Trezor hardware wallets.
 It's the most popular Ethereum web wallet and is available as an add-on for most browsers.

 ## **Metapool**

-Metapools are a type of pool on Curve composed of one asset as well as as LP tokens from another pool.
+Metapools are a type of pool on Curve composed of one asset as well as LP tokens from another pool.

 ## **Llamas**